PeterWANGHK/highway-DSVO/README.md

-# exiD-DSVO
+# exiD Interaction Fields Modeling
-Modelling of Dynamic Social Value Orientation based on exiD dataset with state-of-the-art interaction fields (My exiD dataset has been archived in "C:\exiD-tools\data", so the data directory needs to be tailored for other users)
+Modelling of state-of-the-art Interaction Fields with Social Value Orientation based on exiD dataset (My exiD dataset has been archived in "C:\exiD-tools\data", so the data directory needs to be tailored for other users)

 # GVF Modeling